 Building on major advances in synthetic chemistry, catalysis and supramolecular chemistry and taking advantage of a wealth of new analytic and spectroscopic techniques, the design of complex molecular systems with fascinating new functions and properties is within reach.
 In addition, the modification and use of biomolecules (proteins, DNA) to create entirely new functional hybrid systems and materials is envisioned.
 Among the major challenges ahead are: control of molecular assembly processes, integration of multicomponent structure and functions, kinetically controlled chemical systems and molecular networks, autocatalytic and self-replicating systems, autonomous processes, multi-catalytic and chemical systems with emergent , self-repairing and adaptive behaviour, dynamics of functional molecular systems including molecular machinery, molecular communication, signal transduction and feedback loops at different hierarchical levels.

-The new Centre for Systems Chemistry will be embedded in the Stratingh Institute for Chemistry under the directorship of Prof. Ben L. Feringa (Jacobus van’t Hoff Professor of Molecular Sciences) for the period 2008-2013 with a total investment of 5 million euro.
+The new Centre for Systems Chemistry will be embedded in the Stratingh Institute for Chemistry under the directorship of Prof. Ben L. Feringa (Jacobus van’t Hoff Professor of Molecular Sciences) with a total investment of 5 million euro.
 The Centre has played an important role in securing a 10 year 26.9 million euro grant, together with the Universities of Nijmegen and Eindhoven in 2012.